 We have put together a list of the different sealants available and how you can apply them correctly.

 Using wood as your medium requires that one treat the wood before and after the process of burning the wood.

 Before burning the wood, the wood is prepped to ensure the good condition of wood for the tool to burn into.
-This allows the tips can glide easier over the wood guaranteeing a smoother expression of the art onto the wood.
+This ensures the tips can glide easily over the wood guaranteeing a smoother expression of the art onto the wood.

 There is no one best sealer for wood burning.
 Choose the one that suits the object you have burnt into best and will protect what it is going to be used for most efficiently.